ardanlabs/service/README.md

 ## Our Teacher

 ### William Kennedy ([@goinggodotnet](https://twitter.com/goinggodotnet))
-_William Kennedy is a managing partner at Ardan Labs in Miami, Florida.
-Ardan Labs is a high-performance development and training firm working with startups and fortune 500 companies.
-He is also a co-author of the book Go in Action, the author of the blog GoingGo.Net, and a founding member of GoBridge which is working to increase Go adoption through diversity._
+_William Kennedy is a managing partner at Ardan Labs in Miami, Florida, a mobile, web, and systems development company.
+Bill has written extensively on the Ardan Labs blog, has written two books, and has trained thousands of developers worldwide in Go.
+Bill is also a founding member of GoBridge, which is working to increase Go adoption through diversity._

 _**Video Training**_
 [Ultimate Go Video](https://www.ardanlabs.com/training/ultimate-go/)